What happened in Dublin? All to know about the riots and stabbing attack

 -

-Police would not comment on the identity or nationality of the detained man..
+Police would not comment on the identity or nationality of the detained man.

 Where did the Dublin attack take place?